Year of entry 2024

-Applicants with BTEC Subsidiary Diploma qualifications must have at least 2 A-Levels and at least one of these should be in a science subject.
+Applicants with the BTEC Extended Certificate qualification must have at least 2 A-Levels; at least one of these should be in a science subject.
 Preferred BTEC qualification subjects include Applied Science or Sport and Exercise Science.
 Offers would be in the range A/B in the A-level subjects and Distinctions in the BTEC qualification.

 BSc: D3/D3/M1 including D3 in a science subject.
 Global Perspectives excluded.

 When an applicant is taking Global Perspectives this can be considered alongside Pre-U subjects and may attract an alternative offer in addition to the standard offer.
 This would be D3/M1/M1 and grade D3 in Global Perspectives.

 BSc: 6,6,5 at higher level including a science or Sports, Exercise and Health Science.

 BSc: H2, H2, H2, H2, H3, H3 including H2 science (biology, mathematics, physics or chemistry).